Faire/mjml-react/CONTRIBUTOR.md

 ## Open Development

-All work on Mjml-react happens directly on [GitHub](https://github.com/facebook/react).
-Core team members and external contributors send pull requests which go through the same review process.
+All work on Mjml-react happens directly on [GitHub](https://github.com/Faire/mjml-react).
+Core team members and external contributors send pull requests which go through similar review processes.

 ## Semantic Versioning

 Mjml-react follows [semantic versioning](https://semver.org/).
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.

-Every tagged change is automatically documented in the [changelog file](CHANGELOG.md) for v3 and beyond.
-You can also find them on the Github [release log](https://github.com/Faire/mjml-react/releases).
+Every flagged change is automatically documented on the Github [release log](https://github.com/Faire/mjml-react/releases).

 ## Release Process

-Mjml-react newly uses [@semantic-release](https://www.npmjs.com/package/semantic-release) to automate:
+From v3.0.0 onwards, mjml-react uses [@semantic-release](https://www.npmjs.com/package/semantic-release) to automate:

-- determining the next semantic version by analyzing commit messages on a given release branch (see table below on how to tag appropriately)
+- determining the next semantic version by analyzing commit messages on a given release branch (see table below on how to flag appropriately)
-- updating the [release log + tags](https://github.com/Faire/mjml-react/releases), changelog file, and current version
+- updating the [release log + tags](https://github.com/Faire/mjml-react/releases) and current version
 - publishing the next version package to [NPM](https://www.npmjs.com/package/@faire/mjml-react)

 This process is triggered via Github actions by pushing to a release branch.
+The next version is determined from the most recent commit with a version tag that corresponds to the branch (i.e. `v3.0.1.` vs. `v.3.0.1-alpha.1`, see more on prereleases in Branch Organization).

-When pull requests are merged, the changes are squashed into one commit which uses the pull request title as the message.
-Thus, in order for the merged code to trigger a version bump and release, <b><u>your pull request title must be formatted in one of the following ways</u></b>:
+When pull requests are merged, the changes are squashed into one commit which uses the pull request title as the default message.
+In order for the merged code to trigger a version bump and release, <b><u>your pull request title should be formatted in one of the following ways</u></b>:

 | Commit message                                                                                                                                                                                   | Release type                                                                                                               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------- |